wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-command-line-tools.md

 >[AZURE.NOTE] The Azure Resource Manager mode and Azure Service Management mode are mutually exclusive.
 That is, resources created in one mode cannot be managed from the other mode.

 ## Manage your account information and publish settings
 Your Azure subscription information is used by the tool to connect to your account.
-This information can be obtained from the Azure portal in a publish settings file as described here.
+This information can be obtained from the Azure Management Portal in a publish settings file as described here.
 You can import the publish settings file as a persistent local configuration setting that the tool will use for subsequent operations.
 You only need to import your publish settings once.

 **account download [options]**

-This command launches a browser to download your .publishsettings file from the Azure portal.
+This command launches a browser to download your .publishsettings file from the Azure Management Portal.

 	~$ azure account download
 	info:   Executing command account download